bugzmanov/nes_ebook/src/chapter_8.md

 Initially, the scroll was tightly coupled with mirroring - mostly because of the way NES handled overflow of a viewport from one nametable to another on hardware level.

 For games like Super Mario Bros (Horizontal Scroll) or Ice Climber (Vertical Scroll), the mechanism is entirely defined by:
-- Mirroring type (set on a cartridge ROM level)
+- Mirroring type (set in a cartridge ROM header)
 - Base Nametable address (value in PPU Control register)
 - Status of PPU Scroll Register (X and Y shift values of the viewport, in pixels)
 - Content of Nametables